tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

 choosing between the various chain proposals that come from the bakers (the programs that cook new blocks) of the network.
 The shell has the responsibility of selecting and downloading alternative chains, feed them to the protocol, which in turn has the responsibility to check them for errors, and give them an absolute score.
-The shell then simply selects the valid head of highest absolute score.
+The shell then simply selects the valid head of the highest absolute score.
 This part of the shell is called :ref:`the validator<validation>`.

 The rest of the shell includes the peer-to-peer layer, the disk storage of blocks, the operations to allow the node to transmit the chain data to new nodes and the versioned state of the ledger.
-In-between the validator, the peer-to-peer layer and the storage sits a component called the distributed database, that abstracts the fetching and replication of new chain data to the validator.
+In-between the validator, the peer-to-peer layer, and the storage sits a component called the distributed database, that abstracts the fetching and replication of new chain data to the validator.